mtlynch/mtlynch.io/README.md

     title: "filename.yml"
     ---
    ```
 3. In the post, use the below syntax to include the yml file.
-The `title` param is *required* and needs to match the title key that was inserted in step 2.
-The `language` param is also *required* and must be set to "yml"
     ```
     {% include files.html title="filename.yml" language="yml" %}
     ```
+    The `title` param is *required* and needs to match the title key that was inserted in step 2.
+The `language` param is also *required* and must be set to "yml".